Government Legal Department

 The Government Legal Department (previously called the Treasury Solicitor's Department) is the largest in-house legal organisation in the United Kingdom's Government Legal Profession.

-The department is headed by the Treasury Solicitor (formally, 'The Solicitor for the affairs of His Majesty's Treasury').
+The department is headed by the Treasury Solicitor (formally "The Solicitor for the affairs of His Majesty's Treasury").
 This office goes back several centuries.
 The office was enshrined in law by the Treasury Solicitor Act 1876 (39 & 40 Vict. c.
 18), which established the Treasury Solicitor as a corporation sole (an office with perpetual succession).
 Employees of the department exercise legal powers which are vested in the corporation sole.

 The department is a non-ministerial government department and executive agency.
 The Treasury Solicitor reports to the Attorney General for England and Wales.
 The department employs more than 1,900 solicitors and barristers to provide advice and legal representation on a huge range of issues to many government departments.

 History

 The department was historically known as the Treasury Solicitor's Department, but changed name to the Government Legal Department on 1 April 2015.
-The new name reflects a “significant period of change,” during which the department doubled in size to 2,000 staff.
+The new name reflects a "significant period of change", during which the department doubled in size to 2,000 staff.

 The head of the department combines the ancient office of King's Proctor with that of Treasury Solicitor.
 She has the formal title of His Majesty's Procurator General and Treasury Solicitor.
-The office is currently held by Susanna McGibbon who succeeded Sir Jonathan Jones after his resignation on 8 September 2020.
+The office is currently held by Dame Susanna McGibbon who succeeded Sir Jonathan Jones after his resignation on 8 September 2020.
 She is also the Chief Executive of the department as an executive agency.